 Mineral supplementation.
-As discussed in previous columns, it is important that minerals be supplemented on a year-round basis.
+It is important that minerals are supplemented on a year-round basis.
 Supplements should be formulated to meet deficiencies specific to your region or area.

 Protein and energy supplementation.
 Most spring-calving cows in the West graze irrigated pastures.
 Typically cows grazing irrigated pastures are receiving adequate levels of both protein and energy and, therefore, supplementation is not needed.